 Overtraining – This is not so common, but it can happen when you’ve been overtrained for a longer period.

-If you want to read more about the physiology behind resting heart rate, I suggest you read my post Central Adaptations to Cycling Training.
+If you want to read more about the physiology behind resting heart rate, I suggest reading my post Central Adaptations to Cycling Training.